Lee Sin Build Guide by Fruity28

 Try to double tap Iron Will if shes about to burst you, after burst give her a taste of your own abilities then lifesteal all your health back.

-Wriggle's Lantern will help this lane a lot.
+Sunfire Cape will help this lane a lot.

 If she dash's toward you, she's going to try and stun and combo you.
 To avoid this try to Iron Will to a minion to get away from the stun.
 If you do this successfully try to combo her since her stun is down.

 If he tries to bully you with Flamespitter, wait till he pass's your minions then hit him with a Resonating Strike and burst him.
+If he does not pass your minions which a good Rumble won't then iron will to the one closest to him and combo him.

 Hexdrinker and an early Phage work nicely.